Isle of Wight Guru

 5. Bembridge and Culver Down, East Wight (6.5 miles)

-This is another National Trust walk which is one of the better routes around the East Wight.
+This is another National Trust walk, which is one of the better routes around the East Wight.
 It's not as coastal as some walks, but it passes a few landmarks including Bembridge Windmill, the RSPB's Brading Marshes and Bembridge Down.
 On Bembridge Down/Culver Down, you'll find the remains of Bembridge Fort and terrific views towards Sandown and Shanklin.
-There's also a pub called the Culver Haven Inn which a lot of walkers visit.

 The coastal section goes along Whitecliff Bay.
 It's one of my favourite Isle of Wight beaches but it's also hard to access by car so it tends to be quiet.
 At the right time of year there's at least one place to buy food and drink on the beach.

 Shorter options: The first option is a National Trust walk of 2.8 miles called Circumnavigate Culver trail.
-It starts at Bembridge Fort, heads in the direction of Yaverland and then heads towards Whitecliff Bay.
-It's a nice stretch of the coastal path although you might need to hold onto your hat.
+It starts at Bembridge Fort, heads in the direction of Yaverland and then continues towards Whitecliff Bay.
+It's a nice stretch of the coastal path although you might need to hold onto your hat as it is windy up there.

-Another second option is this walk from Visit Bembridge called the Culver Trail.
+Another option is this walk from Visit Bembridge called the Culver Trail.
 It is 3.75 miles and includes Bembridge Windmill.
+The windmill is a nice way to spend an hour as long as you don't mind climbing steep ladders.

-Finally, there's a walk which just circles round Bembridge but which spends a long time hugging the coastline.
+Finally, there's a walk which just circles round Bembridge and has the big advantage of spending a long time hugging the coastline.
 It's just over 4 miles.

 Bembridge Windmill